aigora-de/rdf-construct/CODE_INDEX.md

-# rdf-construct Source Code Package
+# rdf-construct Source Code Index

-This directory contains the complete refactored **rdf-construct** package code.
+This document provides a complete inventory of the rdf-construct package code.

 ## Directory Structure